eowen2021/ucsc-devops-01/README.md

 This repo contains bash scripts created as part of UCSC Extension DevOps Technologies Assignment 1.

 ## checkhash.sh
 This script looks for the file ~/.hushlogin.
 If found, it outputs, "File exists, All Good".
-If not found, it creates the file and outputs, "File created"
+If not found, it creates the file and outputs, "File created".

 Usage: